 Elgin metal dials.
 [ELGIN] Online Elgin Database.
 [ELGIN] What You Need To Know About Watch Repair (FAQ) An Elgin Watchmaker Working on a Railroad Watch There is a lot that you need to know about watch repair, but many people are looking for quick answers, so here they are.

 Keep reading if you want to know more.
 These answers to Frequently Asked Questions (FAQ) are aimed at vintage watches, but there is nothing specific to Elgins, and most of this applies to new mechanical watches too.
 Vintage Wrist and Pocket Watch Information - Repair Collecting Supply Cleaning Company History Book Kit School Tools.
 HOW TO CLEAN AND OIL A VINTAGE MECHANICAL WRIST WATCH OR POCKET WATCH REPAIR.
 Mechanical Pocket Watch for 3D Print.
 A quick note to say that these are only preliminary images!

 I will be uploading a video of the watch in action, as well as better renders and more descriptions next week but unfortunately I'm out of time this week.
 Watch this space to see how it all works!
 In this instructable I'm going to show you how to print your own pocket watch!
 The thought of trying to make one is probably quite daunting, and in fact, it is quite the challenge, but lucky for you, I've already suffered through it so you won't have to!

 Basic Pocket Watch Movement from Matthew "Rick" Shaw on Vimeo.
 We'll need to look at how a mechanical pocket watch works so we know what we're getting ourselves in for.
 The Balance Wheel is the key to the watch.
-So, now that we have an idea of how the watch works, we can begin to look at how we're going to make it and some important facts to keep in mind.
 Home.